carpentries-incubator/high-dimensional-stats-r/_episodes/03-regression-regularisation.md

 ~~~
 {: .output}

-You can see that we're able to get effect size estimates, but they seem very
+You can see that we're able to get some effect size estimates, but they seem very
 high!
-You can see in the summary that we were unable to estimate
+The summary also says that we were unable to estimate
 effect sizes for 4,964 features
 because of "singularities".
 What this means is that R couldn't find a way to
 perform the calculations necessary due to the fact that we have more features